-V. Principles of physical exercise for type 2 diabetes patients not requiring insulin treatment
+5. Principles of physical exercise for type 2 diabetes patients not requiring insulin treatment

-People with diabetes who do not use insulin or sulphonylurea derivatives have a very low risk of hypoglycaemia.
-Glycemia of < 100 mg/dl does not require additional carbohydrate intake.
+People with diabetes who do not use insulin or sulphonylurea have a very low risk of hypoglycaemia.
+Glycaemia of < 100 mg/dl does not require additional carbohydrate intake.
 Self-monitoring of blood glucose in relation to exercise should only be carried out periodically.